MushtaqSafie/Authentication/README.md

 ## Node.js Frameworks
 Node.js frameworks that are been used in this application are
-1. express
+1. Express
-    > a back end web application framework for Node.js
-2. express-session
+2. Express-session
-    > a back end web application framework for Node.js
 3. bcryptjs
 4. passport
 5. passport-local
 6. mysql2
 7. sequelize

+> Express is a back-end Node.js framework for for web application that manage routing, and HTTP requests, etc & Express-session is require to manage cookie.

 ## Authentication Project Structure